How did Alternatives Incorporated start?

 What if I am unable to come to your office in person?

-We are able to provide non-residential services over the phone and have virtual meetings.
+We are able to provide nonresidential services over the phone and have virtual meetings.
 Advocates can even arrange meetings in a location that is convenient for you.
 Coming to our office should not be a barrier for you receiving help!

 Am I required to file charges or a protective order if I come to Alternatives Incorporated for help?

 No, filing charges or a protective order are not required.
 We have staff available to assist with this process if you decide you would like to.
-However, we will never force a survivor to engaged in any service they do not want to be apart of.
+However, we will never force a survivor to engage in any service they do not want to be apart of.